nuejs/nue/packages/nuejs.org/docs/islands.md

 </div>
 ```

-The `<noscript>` ensures playback for JavaScript-off users, the client-side `<video-player>` adds interactivity (e.g., quality switching), and the caption boosts search visibility—all in one component.
+The `<noscript>` ensures playback for JavaScript-off users, the client-side `<video-player>` adds interactivity (e.g., quality switching), and the caption boosts search visibility — all in one component.